seapagan/sp-build/README.md

 > Running `npm run build` or `yarn build` will create an un-minified version of
 > the produced code for info and checking.

+### Typescript

+By default the build system uses plain JavaScript. if you prefer to use TypeScript, simply rename the `index.js` to `index.ts` and code as normal.
+TypeScript and supporting libraries are already installed.

 ### Production

 Once your code is ready to go live, you can create an optimized and minimized